juniorb2ss/laravel-pulumi-eks/README.md

 ## Tips and Tricks
-- How to see pods and cluster informations
+- How to see pods and cluster information?

 Read kubectl documentation, bastard!

 - How to destroy, scale change, etc?

 Read Kubernetes documentation, bastard!

 ## Free software!
 Oh, Yeah!